65 Things to Do in Guadalajara Mexico (Best Activities & Attractions)

 Many people describe the area as hipster because of the quantity of specialty coffee shops and fixed geared bicycles but it still retains a pre-gentrification authenticity.

 The name is a blanket term applied to vast swaths of the west side of Guadalajara first developed during the Porfiriato era but continuing all the way through the 20th century.
-Originally, the Colonia Americana was just a few blocks between Av Chapultepec and Av Enrique Díaz de Leon.
-Today it is common to hear this term applied to the area from Av Federalizmo to the Minerva.
+Originally, the Colonia Americana was just a few blocks between Avenida Chapultepec and Avenida Enrique Díaz de Leon.
+Today it is common to hear this term applied to the area from Av Federalizmo to the Glorieta Minerva.

-After touring the Historic Downtown, I highly recommend touring the Colonia Americana on foot or on a bicycle.
+After touring the downtown area, I highly recommend touring the Colonia Americana on foot or on a bicycle.

 Things to do in Guadalajara with Kids

-Guadalajara may not have as many world-class amusement parks as Mexico City but that doesn’t mean there is any shortage of fun experiences.
+Guadalajara may not have as many world-class amusement parks as Mexico City but there are still plenty of things to do for the little ones.

 The Guadalajara Zoo is one of the best zoos in the country and some people say one of the best in Latin America.
 I grew up with the San Diego Zoo and my first job was at Sea World.
 I love these types of parks and can say that the Guadalajara Zoo is one of the coolest things you can do in Guadalajara, easily.